dannyhlee/training-code/review-answers-wk5.md

 #### S3?

 Amazon S3 (Simple Storage Service) provides object storage, each with its own key/id (aka Buckets).
-Can be private or accessed progratically or through services like CloudFront (Amazon's CDN).
+Can be private or accessed programatically or through services like CloudFront (Amazon's CDN).
 S3 is used as a data lake (structured and unstructured data store with scehma-on-read for ML, PA (predictive analytics) DD (Data discovery), backup and restoration (along with EBS, EFS or S3 glacier).
 S3 is secure and providing 11 nines of data durability 99.999999999.

 #### EMR?

-[Amazon Elastic MapReduce](https://aws.amazon.com/emr/) (EMR) is a fully managed Hadoop and Spark platform from Amazon Web Service (AWS).
+[Amazon Elastic MapReduce](https://aws.amazon.com/emr/) (EMR) is a fully managed PaaS solution for distributing and processing data from Amazon Web Service (AWS).
 With EMR, AWS customers can quickly spin up multi-node Hadoop clusters to process big data workloads.
+EMR has tools like Hive and Spark and offers horizontally scaling on EC2 instances.
+Elastic and available on demand, with the ability to easily spin up and spin down clusters and paying for what you use without the cost of building your own infrasturcture.
+Able to handle massive data loads.

 #### What does it mean to run an EMR Step Execution?